jjflozano/uma-ros-android/README.md

 /android0/IMU
 ```

-Previous versions of the app showed a preview view of the camera in the Main Activity GUI.
-This can be easily reimplemented thanks to cameraX.
+Previous versions of the app showed a preview view of the camera in the Main Activity GUI but, due to battery consumption issues, it is currently removed.
+If needed it can be easily reimplemented thanks to cameraX.

 ## How to add more nodes

+### Add a switch in the GUI

 The procedure to add a new node is relatively simple and replicable.
+This step should be done iff you want to decide from the interface which nodes are executed. **However, in case you only want the node to be executed indefinitely, skip this section**

-First, if you want to be able to choose from the GUI whether to activate it or not, you must include a new switch in the configuration screen to do so:
+First, if you want to be able to choose from the GUI whether to activate the node, you must include a new switch in the configuration screen to do so:
 - Go to project folder `<desired directory>/uma-ros-android/app/src/main/res/layout`.
 Here are the two interface files for the two activities included in the app.
 Open `activity_setup.xml`
 - Locate the _container_ where all the switches are located and add a new one.
 It is recommended to copy one of the included ones and modify it to place it wherever you want (_Android Studio_ allows a preview to check that the interface is correct).
 For example: